Skip to main content

 Media_Photos / Shutterstock

 Arts and crafts projects are good for the soul.
 They’re the perfect remedy for holiday stress and a wonderful way to connect with kids and teens.
-Think of all the warm memories your children will have from Christmas ornament making sessions.
+Think of all the warm memories your children will have from Christmas ornament-making sessions.
 Handmade ornaments can be used on the tree and around the house to spread holiday cheer everywhere.
 If you need some more inspiration, try these handcrafted Christmas ornaments that even teens won’t mind making.

 Clothespin reindeers

 Okay, so most people don’t use clothespins anymore, but they really make a super cute and ridiculously simple homemade Christmas ornament.
 Just glue two clothespins together with a hot glue gun.
 The glue one upside down to create the reindeer’s head.
 Once dried, glue on two googly eyes and a small pompom for a nose.
 Black for a regular reindeer or red for Rudolph.
-If you’re feeling extra craft, paint the clothespins brown before gluing on the eyes and nose.
+If you’re feeling extra crafty, paint the clothespins brown before gluing on the eyes and nose.
 When the reindeer are all dried, hot glue a ribbon loop to the back for easy hanging.
-Clothespin reindeers look especially festive hanging from a garland.
+Clothespin reindeer look especially festive hanging from a garland.

 Jingle bell ornaments

-If you’ve got reindeers, you need jingle bells.
+If you’ve got reindeer, you need jingle bells.
 Thankfully, candy cane jingle bell ornaments are also super easy to create.
 All you need are red and white jingle bells, picture hanging wire, and ribbon to hang.
 A Pretty Life in the Suburbs walks you through the directions.

 Pipe cleaner candy canes

 Pipe cleaners really come in handy during the holidays.
 This arts and crafts staple also makes great homemade Christmas ornaments.
 Take a white and red pipe cleaner and wind them together to form a traditional candy cane look.
 Once you’re done, bend the wound pipe cleaners into a candy cane shape and hang it on the tree.
 For a different candy cane twist, use a red and green pipe cleaner.
 You can even use a thin pipe cleaner and slide jingle bells on before winding two pipe cleaners together.
-Pipe cleaner candy canes look great on the tree or hanging from garland.
+Pipe cleaner candy canes look great on the tree or hanging from the garland.

 DIY birdseed ornament for the holidays